DebarunMitra/OnlineCourseSearch/README.md

 - Step 3: After completing installation of node modules, Type next command **`npm start`**
 The application will run in the development mode.
-Open http://localhost:3000 to view it in the browser.
 ### ScreenShot:
 ![image1](screenShot/img1.PNG)